Plog is a suite of some scripts to be run on a UNIX server for handling Markdown formatted blogs, glogs, and email newsletters with Git.

 pubnext.sh will generate the list of all files matching the prefix

-pattern, and then process the first file in that list which does
+pattern, and then process the first file in that list which does bear

-not bear the "draft pattern" as defined by its
+the "publication-ready pattern" as defined by the

-you want to have your files processed in a certain order, you should
+If you want to have your files processed in a certain order, you should

 therefore name them in such a way that the lexical order of their names